Simple Vegan Hot Chocolate—Dairy and Sugar Free

 This simple vegan hot chocolate recipe uses only 4 ingredients and is perfect for those with food allergies.
 It tastes great too and is the perfect thing to warm you up on chilly fall and winter days.

-I love making my own healthy versions of processed foods like homemade chocolate chips, homemade white chocolate chips, taco seasoning, easy homemade ketchup, balsamic salad dressing, and even paleo taco shells.
+I love making my own healthy versions of processed foods like homemade chocolate chips, homemade white chocolate chips, taco seasoning, easy homemade ketchup, Honey Balsamic Vinaigrette, and even paleo taco shells.

 Today I'm sharing with you another healthier version of a typically processed food–hot chocolate.
 This recipe is perfect for those who are avoiding dairy and sugar and it's so much better for you than the packaged brands.